Young people helping to support success at the GM Moving Conference 2025

 By GM Moving | 10 July 2025 | TAGS: Conference, Active Lives, Greater Manchester, Salford, "event", cyp

 The GM Moving Conference 2025 took place on 12 May at the stunning Lowry Theatre in Salford Quays.
 The event brought together changemakers from across Greater Manchester to explore the future of physical activity, community wellbeing, and inclusive movement.
-As always, the conference offered a platform to share ideas, build partnerships and celebrate the collective ambition of making movement a way of life for all.
+As always, the Conference offered a platform to share ideas, build partnerships and celebrate the collective ambition of making movement a way of life for all.

 But beyond the main stage, a different kind of energy helped bring the day to life, thanks to the incredible efforts of young volunteers from across the region.